Best Judgment Writing Tips for Judicial Services Exam

 The soul of judgment writing is the correct application of the law on given facts and circumstances.

-The issues put before you in the exam paper examines your analytical skills that how you apply your mind on given facts and issues.
+The issues put before you in the exam paper examine your analytical skills that how you apply your mind to given facts and issues.
 Every student reads the law, but that is not enough.
-Knowing the crux of law is what is required.
+Knowing the crux of the law is what is required.

 What Is the Format Of Judgment Writing

-Candidates preparing for judicial services exam often ask for the best format of judgment writing.
-As we mentioned earlier that it is not the best format, but the words written in judgment reflect the mind of a judge.
+Candidates preparing for the judicial services exam often ask for the best format of judgment writing.
+As we mentioned earlier, it is not the best format, but the words written in judgment reflect the mind of a judge.

 Judgment Writing Format (Civil and Criminal)

-1. At the top of the page comes the name of the court in which suit is being tried and in bracket name of the presiding judge is written.
+1. At the top of the page comes the name of the court in which the suit is being tried, and in brackets, the name of the presiding judge is written.

-3. Then leaving a space of a line, on the left side, you write plaintiff details such as name, residence, and occupation.
+3. Then, leaving a space of a line, on the left side, you write the plaintiff’s details, such as name, residence, and occupation.
 In a criminal case, you write the state of XYZ as the state is a prosecutor in a criminal case.

-4. Then below it putting abbreviation of versus (vs.) in between, comes the details of the defendant such as name, residence, and occupation.
+4. Then below it, putting the abbreviation of versus (vs.) in between, comes the details of the defendant, such as name, residence, and occupation.
 In criminal cases comes the details of the defendant.

-5. After writing details, in the centre, you write in bold the word ‘JUDGMENT‘ and in bracket date of judgment.
+5. After writing details, in the centre, you write in bold the word ‘JUDGMENT‘ and in brackets the date of judgment.
 Same in a criminal case.

 8. Then, in brief, the case of the plaintiff and defendant should be written concisely.